 - CRP levels of 3 mg/L vs. 2 mg/L, and 9 mg/L vs. 6 mg/L have a relative ratio of 1.5-fold.
 This ratio corresponded to a difference of 14.9346 mg/dL in mean fitted FIB values.

 d.
 Which analysis gave constant ratios in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.
+(5 points given)

 Answer: